 - Brick fewer than six inches thick.

-- Non-load-bearing panels or curtain sections that can be a variety of materials and thicknesses.
+- Non-load-bearing panels or curtain sections can be a variety of materials and thicknesses.

 Related: